ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-34. Write a query to find the 5th highest salary without using the LIMIT keyword.
+Q. Write a query to find the 5th highest salary without using the LIMIT keyword.

 <details ><summary><b>Answer</b></summary>
     <p>